 - Julie Bell used her bodybuilding experience in her art, and had also posed as a model for Boris Vallejo, her second husband.

-- Frank Miller initially used Lisa Lyon◊ (a female bodybuilding pioneer) as a basis for Elektra's appearance.
+- Frank Miller initially used the late Lisa Lyon (a female bodybuilding pioneer) as a basis for Elektra's appearance.
 Lyon was also a photo model, and modelled for Robert Mapplethorpe in Lady: Lisa Lyon.
 Lyon was also the model used by Bob Wakelin in his cover art for Athena and Psycho Soldier.

 - Gladys Portugues note is Jean-Claude Van Damme's third and also current wife (and the one he's been married to for the longest).
 She's also the mother of two of his children, Kristopher and Bianca.

 - Michiko Nishiwaki first gained prominence in the 1980s as a bodybuilder/ powerlifter.
 After she retired from the screen, she operated a gym chain; her son Kaz DeBear is also a bodybuilder.

 - Shay Massey is a Bodybuilding.com team member and aspiring physique/figure competitor.

 - Becky Lynch dabbled in bodybuilding during her hiatus from wrestling, but abandoned it because she didn't like the lifestyle.

 - Alexa Bliss credits entering bodybuilding with helping her get over anorexia.

 - Aksana, the late Nicole Bass and Melissa Coates were bodybuilders before becoming wrestlers.